Time to take a close look – my Blinkist review

 Their summaries are good, I’ve read some, but their cheapest price point ($89.99/year) lets you choose only 4 summaries.
 You’ll get another 26 emailed to you, but can’t decide which ones.

-Feel free to let me know about any other good book summary services out there, but so far, I haven’t found anything that beats Blinkist in pricing, selection and presentation.
+Feel free to let me know about any other good book summary services out there, but so far, I haven’t found anything that beats Blinkist in pricing, selection, presentation and features.

 Recap: My Blinkist Review